Recurring issues when deploying / updating algorithms on Dataminer

 - "As explained in #9190, we still face known issues when trying to update existing algorithms (or deploying new ones) with Dataminer" --> Issue #9190 probably arose because of an inconsistencies on the algorithms names generated on the user side.
 One algorithm (Step 1 Vpa Iccat Bft E Retros) has been republished with two different names ("STEP1_Retros_VPA_ICCAT" and "STEP1_VPA_ICCAT_BFT_E_Retros") and the R project of a second algorithm (Parallelized Step 1 Vpa Iccat Bft E Retros) has been wrongly created before publication so that it was nothing else than one of the previously mentioned algorithms with a different names.
 This combination lead to the current situation in which 2 algorithms are broken at the same time.
 This has nothing to do with the tools for integrating the algorithms or the interactions between users and administrators but with the usage of the tools themselves.

-#2 Updated by Gianpaolo Coro almost 2 years ago
+#2 Updated by Gianpaolo Coro about 2 years ago

 - Status changed from In Progress to Rejected